-The Capstone Project committee includes at least 3 individuals: the faculty advisor who serves as primary advisor, another core SPSY faculty member, or a professional from the field with expertise related to the focus problem, OR a full- or part-time SEHD faculty member.
+The Capstone Project committee includes at least 3 individuals: the faculty advisor who serves as primary advisor, another core SPSY faculty member, and another core SPSY faculty member, OR a professional from the field with expertise related to the focus problem, OR a full- or part-time SEHD faculty member.
 All members of capstone project committees must hold graduate faculty status.
 Students will submit the final capstone project to LiveText for review and evaluation.
 Students will also upload a completed Thesis Approval Form in LiveText.